 Numerous factors impact on a university’s overall activity level, but the most influential and quantifiable revolves around student numbers.
 The ideal situation is one in which the comparisons are both inflation-adjusted and enrollment-adjusted.

-After spending many hours searching for individual school data, I gave up in exasperation and started to utilize the enrollment numbers published annually by Universities Canada (“the voice of Canada’s universities”), in conjunction with Statistics Canada.
-Universities Canada has “represented the interests of Canadian universities since 1911.”
-The latest version of the enrollment data appears HERE.
+The enrollment numbers utilized in these analyses come from Universities Canada (“the voice of Canada’s universities”), which publishes them annually in conjunction with Statistics Canada.
+Universities Canada (UC) has “represented the interests of Canadian universities since 1911.”

-The base enrollment data from the above sources covers four groups: undergraduate (full-time), undergraduate (part-time), graduate (full-time) and graduate (part-time).
-Each university has its own way of converting those values into a value known as FTE – full-time equivalent.
-However, in order to facilitate reasonable comparability, UniversityFinances.ca has taken a standardized approach to this exercise.
-The enrollment data used on this site assign a value of 1.00 to each full-time student, and 0.33 to each part-time student.
-Those numbers have been used in the calculation of total FTE enrollment.
+UC’s enrollment data is provided for four groups – undergraduate (full-time), undergraduate (part-time), graduate (full-time) and graduate (part-time).
+Each university has its own way of converting those values into FTE (full-time equivalent) numbers.
+However, in order to facilitate reasonable comparability, I have taken a standardized approach to this exercise.
+The enrollment-based analysis on this site (the Per FTE numbers) is based on a value of 1.00 for each full-time student, and 0.33 for each part-time student.

-So, when it comes to the accuracy and comparability of the data on which the analysis is based, it is difficult for anyone to discredit it.
-The numbers were submitted by the universities themselves in accordance with guidelines established by organizations they created many years ago, and continue to fund.
-They are literally the only source of this kind of information, and therefore the only public medium for university comparability and accountability.
+There will always be push-back when analyses of this kind are conducted.
+However, it is difficult to question the accuracy and comparability of the data when the numbers come from the universities themselves – submitted in accordance with guidelines established by organizations they created many years ago, and continue to fund.
+The CAUBO numbers represent the only consolidated source of this kind of information, and therefore the only public data on which to base assessments of university comparability, efficiency and accountability.